bodhibyte/fence/docs/dictionary/safety-test.md

 **Aliases:** Safety Check, Startup Safety Check

 **Brief Definition:**
-A DEBUG-only automated test that verifies blocking and unblocking work correctly after a macOS or app version change.
+An automated test that verifies blocking and unblocking work correctly after a macOS or app version change.
+Runs in both DEBUG and Release builds.

 **Detailed Definition:**
 The Safety Test is an automated verification routine that runs when either macOS or SelfControl's version changes.
 It executes a 30-second test block targeting `example.com` (website) and Calculator (app), then verifies:
 1. **Blocking phase:** hosts file, packet filter, and app termination all work
 2. **Unblocking phase:** hosts file cleaned, PF rules removed, app can launch and stay running

 This ensures the blocking mechanisms are working before the user relies on them for productivity.
-Only available in DEBUG builds.

 **Context/Trigger:**
-- Automatically prompts on app launch if `SCVersionTracker.anyVersionChanged` returns YES
+- Automatically prompts on app launch if `SCVersionTracker.anyVersionChanged` returns YES (all builds)
 - User can manually trigger via Debug menu: "Run Safety Check..."
+(DEBUG builds only)
 - User can skip (marks versions as tested) or defer (prompts again next launch)

 **Test Targets:**